scouten/ericscouten.travel/content/1996/08-26+australia/index.md

 After my time in Perth, I stopped for a few days to visit a college buddy who had moved to Brisbane.
 One evening, I drove out to Noosa Head National Park, a few hours north of Brisbane.
 I got there just at sunset and caught this photo looking back across the Pacific to the mainland.

 {{ es_cdn_image(id = "es-0217-005", cdn_version = "v1", cdn_key = "img/v1/1996/09/es-0217-005", title = "Noosa Head Sunset", caption = "Noosa Head National Park, Noosa, Queensland, Australia") }}

+This has been my first big international trip and I love, love, love it!
+Can't wait to see more of the world!